testem/testem/README.md

 PhantomJS
 ---------

-PhantomJS will be picked up if you have [PhantomJS](http://www.phantomjs.org/) installed in your system and the `phantomjs` executable is in your path.
+PhantomJS is a Webkit-based headless browser.
+It's fast and it's awesome!
+Testem will pick it up if you have [PhantomJS](http://www.phantomjs.org/) installed in your system and the `phantomjs` executable is in your path.
 Do a

     testem launchers